 People and Communities

-As a participant in the United Nations (UN) Global Compact, Adient is committed to incorporating the Compact’s core principles into our strategy, culture and operations, and to engaging in collaborative projects that advance the broader development goals of the United Nations — particularly the Sustainable Development Goals.
+As a participant in the United Nations (UN) Global Compact, we are committed to incorporating the Compact’s core principles into our strategy, culture and operations, and to engaging in collaborative projects that advance the broader development goals of the United Nations — particularly the Sustainable Development Goals.

 We believe attracting, developing, motivating and retaining employees is key to our sustainable and profitable growth.
-Across the organization, our leaders partner with human resources to monitor our talent pipeline and identify career advancement opportunities.
+Through programs like Adient Accelerate and our Leadership Talent Review, we monitor our talent pipeline and identify career advancement opportunities across the organization.